Road signs in South Korea

 Road signs in South Korea are regulated by the Korean Road Traffic Authority (도로교통안전공단).

-Signs indicating dangers are triangular with a red border, yellow background and black pictograms, similar to road signs in Greece.
+Signs indicating dangers are triangular with a red border, yellow background and black pictograms.
 Mandatory instructions are white on a blue background, prohibitions are black on a white background with a red border, and supplementary information signs are rectangular with black text on a white background.
 Like other countries, the signs use pictograms to display their meaning.
 Any text included in signs will normally be in Korean and English.
 Signs are normally placed 1 to 2.1 meters high.

 South Korean road signs depict people with realistic (as opposed to stylized) silhouettes.